orbitalquark/textadept/FAQ.md

 **A:**
 It is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
-For example, `libpng14` has been available for my Archlinux distribution since late 2009 while the late 2010 Ubuntu still uses `libpng12`.
+For example, `libpng14` has been available for many distributions since late 2009 while the latest 2012 Ubuntu still uses `libpng12`.
 Unfortunately in these cases, the best idea is to compile Textadept.
 This process is actually very simple though.
 See the [compiling][] page.
-Only the GTK development libraries are needed.
+Only the GTK development libraries are needed for the GUI version.
+(The ncurses and CDK development libraries are required for the terminal version.)

-If you get a `libpng12` error, try using the `textadept.lpng12` executable instead of `textadept`.

 [compiling]: 12_Compiling.html